IHE/ITI.MHD/input/pagecontent/ITI-65.md

 - The Document Recipient that supports the [Comprehensive Metadata](1332_actor_options.html#13322-xds-on-fhir-option) or the [XDS on FHIR](1332_actor_options.html#13322-xds-on-fhir-option) Option should validate against column “XDS DS”;
 - Otherwise the Document Recipient should validate against column “XDR MS”.

-A Document Recipient is allowed to be robust for non-compliant resources that violate the the Document Sharing metadata requirements.
+A Document Recipient is allowed to be robust for non-compliant resources that violate the Document Sharing metadata requirements.

 If necessary for processing, the Document Recipient shall retrieve Resources referenced by absolute URLs in the FHIR Bundle Resource.